dbeanm/ACEi-covid-analysis/README.md

 Note HF and IHD are combined for the regression.

 ## Drug groups
+The drug list used for DrugPipeline is in demo/ace2_drugs.csv.
+Nb we do not use brand names in the KCH analysis.
 ### NSAID
 Ibuprofen and all NSAID (e.g. Diclofenac, Naproxen)